 It may seem counterintuitive, but you’ll often find the best deals to fly business or first class by booking those seats with partner airline miles.

 The most extreme example of how much you can save by utilizing airline partnerships is by booking Delta One business class with Virgin points.
-In this example, Delta is charging 375,000 SkyMiles to fly Delta One from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) … ouch!
+In this example, Delta was charging 375,000 SkyMiles to fly Delta One from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) … ouch!

 The best part is that Virgin points are incredibly easy to earn since you can transfer points instantly to Virgin from American Express Membership Rewards, Bilt Rewards, Capital One Venture Rewards, Chase Ultimate Rewards, and Citi ThankYou Points.